well1791/belief-systems/chapters/chapter01.md

   * x = 2 + 4

 And answer this question: The symbol "+" is a sign or an operation?
-Ok, that was an easy one, it clearly is an opeation.
+Ok, that was an easy one, it clearly is an operation.
 Let's see another exercise:

   * x = 3 - 5 + 7